Valeo: Strategy

 Since 2009, CEO Jacques Aschenbroich's strategy has been based on: innovation linked to the reduction of CO_{2} emissions and intuitive driving, and geographical expansion in high-growth potential countries, notably in Asia and in emerging countries.

 From 2009 to 2018, the number of employees increased from 45,000 to 113,600.
-The Group’s sales rose from €7.5 billion to €19.1 billion. with a strong development in China.
+The Group's sales rose from €7.5 billion to €19.1 billion. with a strong development in China.

 Valeo invests 11,8% of its sales in R&D and innovation.
 It has 17,900 research and development employees.
-In 2016 and 2017, the Group ranked as France’s leading patent filer.
+In 2016 and 2017, the Group ranked as France's leading patent filer.

+In November 2025, Valeo announced its 'Elevate 2028' strategy which sets out its trajectory to 2028: steadily increasing profit from 2022 onwards, generating higher cash from 2025 onwards and returning to sales growth from 2027 onwards.
+This is in efforts to consolidate its position as a global leader in key car technologies, as the group enters into regions like China, India and North America, and fully aligns for a future of electrified, safer and software-defined cars.

 Organization

 The Group employs 113,601 people in 33 countries throughout the world.
 It has 184 production plants, 55 R&D centers and 15 distribution platforms.

 Four Business Groups

 Valeo is structured around four business units: